stfc/PSyclone/lib/profiling/vernier/README.md

 [Developer Guide](
 https://psyclone-dev.readthedocs.io/en/latest/psy_data.html#jinja).

-The library uses the ``ProfileData`` type to store Dr Hook's handle for each region.
+The library uses the ``ProfileData`` type to store a Vernier handle for each region.

 ## Compilation